JohnCoene/packer/docs/guide/prereq.md

 # Prerequisites

-Here you will find a short guide to get you up to speed on the technology used under the hood.
+This page includes what is necessary to understand in order to work with webpack but is not a full-blown tutorial on how to get up to speed.

 ## R packages